 Opened from the May till September

-Congress Hall has been the high culture centre of the city for decades but now is also much more.
+Astana Hall is the former Congrss hall and has been the high culture centre of the city for decades but now is also much more.
 Kazakhstan’s great heritage of classical music flourishes alongside the high spirits and bright energy of students and schoolchildren in a joyous spectrum of activity.
 No matter the day of the week you are sure to find something interesting at Congress Hall.

 Kazakhstan Central Concert Hall